cyrusimap/cyrus-imapd/docsrc/imap/concepts/overview_and_concepts.rst

 Quota Warnings Upon Select When User Has ``d`` Rights
 =====================================================

 When a user selects a mailbox whose quota root has usage that is close to or over the limit and the user has ``d`` rights on the mailbox, the server will issue an alert notifying the user that usage is close to or over the limit.
-The threshold of usage at which the server will issue quota warnings is set by the ``quotawarn`` configuration option.
+The threshold of usage at which the server will issue quota warnings is set by the ``quotawarnpercent`` configuration option.

 The server only issues warnings when the user has ``d`` rights because only users with ``d`` rights are capable of correcting the problem.

 Quotas and Partitions
 =====================